Plant-Food-Research-Open/assemblyqc/README.md

 cd assembly_qc/
 ```

-## Running the genome QC analysis: Quick instruction
+## Running the Pipeline

-1. Prepare genome fasta file(s)

-2. Prepare genome list file(s)

-Create a genome.list file for each genome fasta file with two columns:
-* Sequence ID in the fasta file
-* Simplified seqID to display in the synteny plot(s)

-3. Setup input genome files, QC steps to run or skip, and the output folder in <b>nextflow.config</b>
+To run the pipeline on an assembly, first edit the nextflow.config.
 The following parameters must be checked and modified accordingly:

 - target_assemblies
 - assembly_gff3